Survey Procedures In Dentistry

 Definition of Survey

-Survey is defined as the method of collection of data, analyzing and evaluating the data in order to determine the amount of disease problems and also identify cases that have not been identified.
+The survey is defined as the method of collecting data, analyzing and evaluating the data to determine the extent of disease problems, and also identifying cases that have not been identified.

 Definition of Dental Survey/Oral Health Survey

-“It is defined as survey to collect the basic information about oral diseases status and treatment needs that is needed for planning or monitoring oral healthcare programs”. —WHO
+“It is defined as a survey to collect the basic information about oral disease status and treatment needs that is needed for planning or monitoring oral healthcare programs”. —WHO

 Aim of Survey

-- To provide systemic approach to the collection and reporting of data on oral disease and condition.
+- To provide a systemic approach to the collection and reporting of data on oral disease and conditions.

-- To ensure that data collected in a wide range of environment are comparable.
+- To ensure that data collected in a wide range of environments is comparable.

-- To encourage oral health administration in all countries to make standard measurement of oral disease and condition as a basis for planning and evaluation of oral health programs.
+- To encourage oral health administration in all countries to make standard measurements of oral disease and condition as a basis for planning and evaluation of oral health programs.

-- The objectives of survey are initially to provide a full picture of the oral health status and needs of population.
+- The objectives of the survey are initially to provide a full picture of the oral health status and needs of the population.

 - Subsequently, to monitor changes in disease level or patterns.